AdaCore/gnatcoverage/testsuite/Qualif/Ada/mcdc/1_Core/Topologies/Or/Pragmas/PreDecl/tc.rst

-**Check MCDC on "A or else B" as a Precondition attached to a subprogram**

-Check MCDC on "A or else B" as a Precondition attached to a subprogram declaration.
+**MCDC on "A or else B" used as a Precondition attached to a subprogram declaration**